farukustunel/bitirmetezi/src/Results.rst

      - 1698

-The summary of the results are listed in the below table.
+The summary of the results is listed in the below table.
 We put a threshold for the mapping reads number which is ``1000```.
 We use this number because we want to clear results.
 The threshold can be changed from the person who wants to follow this protocol.
 Also, we decided that at least half of the reference genome should be covered by our reads.
 Hence, the threshold for the breadth of coverage is ``50%``.

 .. list-table:: Coverage Statistics
    :widths: 25 25 25